 If you want an experienced third party to help you stay on track with your preparation, our 11 plus tutors have significant King’s College entrance experience.
 They can help your child consolidate syllabus knowledge, refine exam technique and improve speed, so they can reach the all important scholarship questions.

 Boys who are successful in the entrance exam will be invited for an interview.
 This will take place around a week after the exam in January and is around 20 minutes long.
+For 2024 applicants, interviews are scheduled to take place on the 18th, 19th 20th and 22nd of January 2023, with invites going out on the 15th.
 The interview is a very important part of the admission process and success here is key to get into King’s.
 It aims to explore your son’s interests, academic character, personal qualities, and what they will contribute to the school.
 The interview tone is friendly and relaxed, and the interviewer will aim to put your son at ease.
 Your son will be asked to demonstrate his academic ability in the interview.
 Previously, boys have been given a passage to read and discuss, a maths problem to solve, a science or philosophy question, and been asked to choose and discuss an image related to the news or science.

 King’s is looking for well-rounded boys, so it is important your son has something to say when he is asked about his interests beyond academics.
 He can discuss anything that he is able to contribute the school community, such as a passion in music, drama, sport, art, debating or charity work.
 KCS stress the importance of the wealth of co-curricular activities it offers, as they help develop a well-balanced, confident individual – in the interview they want to see evidence that the candidate will contribute to this aspect of the school if offered a place.